 by Dr.Madhav Prabhu

 Life is such a precious gift, from the moment you open your eyes to this world, from the very first breath there is so much to feel, so much to experience.
 Someone rightly said life is the most awesome festival you can celebrate.
-Yet there can be times when life becomes a burden, the reason to live becomes so non-existent.
+Yet there can be times when life becomes a burden, and the reason to live becomes so non-existent.

-It was with this background that I was asked to give a small talk on positive thinking and handling failure in one of the professional colleges in the city.
-As a doctor we are used to counseling patients, giving them hope, trying to make them cope with illness, but this was different.
+It was with this background that I was asked to give a small talk on positive thinking and handling failure at one of the professional colleges in the city.
+As a doctor we are used to counseling patients, giving them hope, and trying to make them cope with illness, but this was different.
 I had to do a lot of research for this one as here these were not regular patients whose disease is manifest, but here we were to jump into a house with occult depression and suicidal tendencies.

 Well, it was at this time that I tried to figure out if I ever felt so in my own life because unless I felt it I could not connect with the kids.
-I knew exactly when I felt this and it’s not a one-off experience, most medical students go through this at the time of getting their post-graduate seats, the wait, the constant hammering of your relatives and friends, the pressure to earn, the frustration of being a degree holder but in unemployed, the fact that you lose your own self-esteem, well it’s a horrible feeling especially for those who are alien to failure.
+I knew exactly when I felt this and it’s not a one-off experience, most medical students go through this at the time of getting their post-graduate seats, the wait, the constant hammering of your relatives and friends, the pressure to earn, the frustration of being a degree holder but in unemployed, the fact that you lose your own self-esteem, well it’s a horrible feeling, especially for those who are alien to failure.

 Problem starts at home, we try to see our kids as subjects to satisfy our unfulfilled dreams.
 At first the kids enjoy it like every new toy given to it, we want out kids to learn music, to dance, to skate to draw and yet score a perfect ten on ten in every exam.

-Ninety percent and above is the only achievement, so much is the pressure to perform that the delicate beautiful mind shuts off all its facilities on this one point program, this is in my view the point of the first contact with depression.
-The child simply forgets to live and turns into a mark scoring machine, so much so that the entire learning process becomes exam oriented.
-Can you imagine a doctor who reads to pass an exam or an engineer who reads complex processes to clear a semester, well don’t imagine you will soon find them?
+Ninety percent and above is the only achievement, so much is the pressure to perform that the delicate beautiful mind shuts off all its facilities on this one-point program, this is in my view the point of the first contact with depression.
+The child simply forgets to live and turns into a mark-scoring machine, so much so that the entire learning process becomes exam-oriented.
+Can you imagine a doctor who reads to pass an exam or an engineer who reads complex processes to clear a semester, well don’t imagine you will soon find them.

 We fail to sit down with our children and ask them what they want to do with their lives and push then towards what we think is right for them, how rational is that.